thegrumpyenby/resume/src/entries/content/introduction.md

 title: About Me
 ---

 Hi, I’m Kai!
-I would love to build and/or grow your company’s technical content  and help your engineers create relevant content.
+I help product teams explain what they’re working on, creating clear communication for both internal and external use.
+I can also build and grow your company’s technical content team  and help your engineers create relevant content.
 ### Helping developers create content *for* developers
 The content that matters most to your audience comes from your developers.
 Many engineers would *love* to communicate their ideas and experiences through blog posts.
 They just need a bit of help with the writing, be it through hands-on editing, interviews, or just some guidance getting over that blank-page syndrome.